Lockout/Tagout Procedures 141

 - Define lockout/tagout.

-- Describe the forms of energy that may be found in a manufacturing environment.
+- Describe forms of energy in manufacturing.

-- Define lockout device.
+- Describe lockout devices.

 - Describe tagout devices.

-- List OSHA requirements for lockout/tagout devices.
+- List OSHA’s requirements for lockout/tagout devices.

 - Identify methods of blocking.